-- a) The scale, density, design and mass is complementary to surrounding properties - b) They do not result in the loss of amenity for existing residents - c) They include provision for access and parking in line with Milton Keynes Council's Residential Design Guide SPD and Parking Standards SPD - d) They include appropriate provision for the storage of waste which does not detract from the street scene and does not impede the movement of vehicles or pedestrians - e) They achieve a high standard of sustainable and low carbon design - f) Landscaping is provided and maintained to a suitable standard, and - g) They do not have either a direct or indirect adverse impact upon areas of local biodiversity importance or sufficient mitigation or compensation measures are provided - 6.1.6 There are no new strategic or large sites for development required by Milton Keynes Council that are within the plan area but there may be occasions over the life of the plan where additional development sites are needed to meet housing and employment pressures in particular.
-Suitable sites therefore may be identified. - 6.1.7 However, Central Milton Keynes and Campbell Park are two key areas that will be subject to change for substantial new residential, employment and commercial developments.
-It is therefore important that any new developments do not negatively impact on the parish. - 6.1.8 Willen Lake adjoins the parish and may be subject to change over the plan period.
-It is important to ensure that new developments do not have a negative impact on the parish. - 6.1.9 Linford Wood also borders the parish and is a significant recreational facility for some parish residents.
+- a) The scale, density, design and mass is complementary to surrounding properties - b) They do not result in the loss of amenity for existing residents - c) They include appropriate provisions for access and parking - d) They include appropriate provisions for the storage of waste which does not detract from the street scene and do not impede the movement of vehicles or pedestrians - e) They achieve a high standard of sustainable and low carbon design - f) Landscaping is provided and maintained to a suitable standard, and - g) They do not have either a direct or indirect adverse impact upon areas of local biodiversity importance or sufficient mitigation or compensation measures are provided - 6.1.6 There are no new strategic or large sites for development required by Milton Keynes Council that are within the plan area but there may be occasions over the life of the plan where additional development sites are needed to meet housing and employment pressures in particular.
+Suitable sites therefore may be identified. - 6.1.7 However, Central Milton Keynes and Campbell Park are two key areas that will be subject to change for substantial new residential, employment and commercial developments and therefore, it is important to ensure that any new developments do not have a negative impact on the parish. - 6.1.8 Willen Lake adjoins the parish and may be subject to change over the plan period.
+It is important to ensure that new developments do not have a negative impact on the parish.

+6.1.9 Linford Wood also borders the parish and is a significant recreational facility for some parish residents.